Funded Research Studies

 This study will explore sleep patterns in POTS patients in their home environment over the course of 28 days.
 In addition, a variety of physiological variables will be monitored and recorded in real time 24 hours a day to better determine physiological fluctuations in POTS patients.
 Results are expected in 2022.

-Dr. Heather Edgell - York University, School of Kinesiology and Health Sciences, Canada - February 2018
+Dr. Heather Edgell - York University, School of Kinesiology and Health Sciences, Toronto, Canada - February 2018

 The overall aim of this study is to examine how hormonal changes related to a woman's menstrual cycle affect symptoms of POTS, and whether the time of the month matters in diagnosis POTS for women of childbearing age.
 Further, a novel therapy for alleviating symptoms will be tested.
 Results are expected in 2020.